emunozh/smum/docs/2-sm.rst

    (male is the reference category) with a 19% probability.

-   If the expected variable is categorical (high\middle/low, 1/2/3, etc.) the value assign to parameter `p` is a vector with size equal to the number of categories.
+   If the expected variable is categorical (high\middle/low, 1/2/3, etc.) the value assigned to parameter `p` is a vector with size equal to the number of categories.

 4. Mean value of distribution `[mu]`

-   This is the `mu` value used to define a sampling probability distribution for the variable value.
+   This is the `mu` value (µ value) used to define a sampling probability distribution for the variable value.

    This parameter has to be defined for either continuous variables (normal